davestewart/nuxt-scrollbar/README.md

 This is Nuxt 3 wrapper of [Vue 3 Perfect Scrollbar](https://www.npmjs.com/package/vue3-perfect-scrollbar) (which in turn wraps [Perfect Scrollbar](https://www.npmjs.com/package/perfect-scrollbar)).

+It's a fairly simple plugin, but takes the hassle out of setting up server and client content, attaching event handlers, and importing styles.

-> **A note about wrapped / alternate packages**
+### A note about wrapped / alternate packages

->
-> Unfortunately, the [wrapped](https://github.com/mercs600/vue3-perfect-scrollbar/issues) [packages](https://github.com/mdbootstrap/perfect-scrollbar/issues) seem to have gone a bit stale, so I figured it was easier to wrap the library for Nuxt 3 in a [namespaced package](https://www.npmjs.com/package/@davestewart/nuxt-scrollbar) rather hang around for one-day, some-day PRs.
+Both [vue3-perfect-scrollbar](https://github.com/mercs600/vue3-perfect-scrollbar/issues) and [perfect-scrollbar](https://github.com/mdbootstrap/perfect-scrollbar/issues) seem to have gone a bit stale, so I figured it was easier to wrap the library for Nuxt 3 in a [namespaced package](https://www.npmjs.com/package/@davestewart/nuxt-scrollbar) rather hang around for one-day, some-day PRs.

->
-> Note that there is also a [Nuxt Perfect Scrollbar](https://www.npmjs.com/package/nuxt-perfect-scrollbar) package on NPM, but it's four years old, has no downloads and lacks source code ☠️.
+Note that there is also a [nuxt-perfect-scrollbar](https://www.npmjs.com/package/nuxt-perfect-scrollbar) package on NPM, but it's four years old, has no downloads and lacks source code ☠️.

 ## Demo